 Loan to Value Ratios (LVR) and Deposits

-Some non bank mortgage lenders offer more flexibility if you are unable to meet the strict LVR requirements set by traditional banks.
+The LVR represents the percentage of a property’s value that you can borrow.
+Some non bank mortgage lenders offer more flexibility if you’re unable to meet the strict LVR requirements set by traditional banks.
+Be aware, though, that this could mean higher interest rates, as the lender is taking on more risk.

 Interest Rates and the Total Cost of Borrowing

-Non bank mortgage lenders are still required to operate within this regulatory framework, meaning they must assess loan applications carefully to ensure you can afford the repayments.
+In NZ, the Credit Contracts and Consumer Finance Act (CCCFA) regulates how loans are offered, including those from non bank lenders.
+Non bank mortgage lenders are still required to operate within this framework, meaning they must assess your loan application carefully to ensure you can afford the repayments.

 Specialist Services Offered by Non Bank Lenders

-Non Bank Lenders for Self-Employed Individuals
+Non Bank Lenders for Self Employed Borrowers

 Bad Credit and Non Standard Loan Solutions